andwak/coding-games-environment/README.md

 The environment can not be easily hosted in a docker environment due to GUI requirements.
 I considered it too much effort to pursue.

+# Executing the Code

+In order to execute the python code execute the python file as a parameter of the python tool.

+`python <folder>/<file>.py`

+Chapter 1 Examples

+`python chapter1/hello.py`

+Chapter 2 Examples

+`python chapter2/numbers.py`